davidaparicio/labshock/README.md

 ### What You Get
 - [Labshock Demo Video](https://youtu.be/Q4HBjgnCOO0)
 - Build a complete OT test lab in less than 10 minutes
-- Simulate SCADA & PLCs for attack/defense training
+- Deploy a full OT/ICS cyber range with SCADA & PLC & EWS & DMZ
 - Capture traffic, test SIEM rules and refine IDS detection